The original, independent guide to Lisbon

 The first section of the Lisbon 1 day itinerary begins in the Baixa district and walks to the Alfama district.
 Baixa was completely re-built after the devastating 1755 earthquake and was the first example of a grid layout.
 Baixa has broad avenues connecting grand plazas.

 The magnificent Praça do Comércio in Baixa

 Alfama is the oldest section of Lisbon, with narrow streets leading from the Rio Tejo up the hill to the castle.
-Alfama was traditional the poorest neighbourhood, home to sailors and dock workers and this poverty was the inspiration for Fado music, which is sung in many bars in the area.
-Sight of Baixa:
+Alfama was traditional the most impoverished neighbourhood, home to sailors and dock workers and this poverty was the inspiration for Fado music, which is sung in many bars in the area.
+The sight of Baixa include: